grafana/adaptive-metrics-autoapply/README.md

 At the scheduled time, the GitHub Action pulls the latest recommendations and creates a pull request named "Scheduled refresh of the latest recommendations".

-After you merge this pull request, the GitHub Action creates or updates the following files and pushes them to the `main` branch with the commit message, "Auto-apply updated aggregation rules":
+After you merge this pull request, the GitHub Action uploads the updated rules to Grafana Cloud.

-- `.terraform.lock.hcl`
-- `terraform.tfstate`

 You can also set the pull request to merge automatically.